Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 \begin{lemma} For any simultaneous deformation of cylindrical exact Lagrangians $(L_t,K_t)$ with $L_0\pitchfork K_0$ and $L_1\pitchfork K_1$ such that $L_t$ and $K_t$ are disjoint at infinity for all $t\in[0,1]$, there is an induced isomorphism $HF^\bullet(L_0,K_0)=HF^\bullet(L_1,K_1)$. \end{lemma}

 \begin{proof} Any such deformation may be factored as a composition of a global Hamiltonian isotopy of $X$ (fixed near $\partial X$, cylindrical at infinity) followed by a compactly supported deformation of each of the Lagrangians.
-The invariance of $HF^\bullet$ with respect to either of these types of deformations is standard. \end{proof}
+The invariance of $HF^\bullet$ with respect to either of these types of deformations is standard.
+More precisely, both types of deformations induce Floer theoretically defined continuation maps between Floer cohomology groups, whose actions on cohomology are canonical and intertwine composition of isomorphisms with concatenation of isotopies. \end{proof}

 To understand the relationship between $HF^\bullet(L_0, K_0)$ and $HF^\bullet(L_1, K_1)$ when $L_t$ and $K_t$ intersect near $\infty$ for some $t$, we need the notion of a \emph{positive} isotopy $L_t$ (and, correspondingly, a \emph{negative} isotopy $K_t$).